vivekVSH/Food_Delivery_Clean/README.md

 # Food_Delivery_Project

+You have create your account on the Stripe - and past API key in the .env file.

+Also you have to create an account on the mongodb Atlas - past their url on the db.js in config folder.

+Also install following library ----

 express: Handles routing, middleware, and server setup.

 mongoose: Connects to MongoDB and manages schemas/models for data like users, orders, and food items.